AleksaC/aleksac.me/website/_posts/dont-use-pythondontwritebytecode-in-your-dockerfiles.md

 generated for your code.
 Now you need to peek into a freshly created vritualenv to see if they are generated for your dependencies during installation.
 If you do that you'll see that they indeed are and maybe your project has a lot of them, so eliminating them could surely shave off some MBs from your image.
-You'll be disappointed to find out that this doesn't happen with `PYTHONDONTWRITEBYTECODE=1`:
+However you'll be disappointed to find out that this doesn't happen when you set `PYTHONDONTWRITEBYTECODE=1`:

 ```shell
 export PYTHONDONTWRITEBYTECODE=1